ddorian1/BitWeb/README.md

 What should already work:

-- Read messages
+* Read messages
-- Write messages
+* Write messages
-- Manage your subscriptions
+* Manage your subscriptions
+* Manage your addresses (Can't yet create deterministic addresses)
-- Use the address book
+* Use the address book

 What's not implemented yet:

-- Manage your addresses
-- Chans
+* Chans

 To use it, just download the files to your sever, set the port you want to use in bitweb.py.
 You have to set up the api in PyBitmessage's keys.dat file (See https://bitmessage.org/wiki/API_Reference) and run bitweb.py as the same user as PyBitmessage.
 BitWeb will try to read the api settings from PyBitmessage keys.dat file.